Fiware/showcase.gsma.dataModels/specs/Transportation/RoadSegment/doc/spec.md

 Lanes are identified by using integer numbers between `1` and `n`, being number `1` the lane to the right when going forwards.
-The `forward` direction is the direction denoted by the vector which goes from the segment's start point to the segment's end point.
+The `forward` direction is the direction denoted by the vector which goes from the segment's start point to the segment's endpoint.
 This is the same convention as the one used by [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Forward_%26_backward,_left_%26_right).

 This entity is primarily associated with the Automotive and Smart City vertical